 Gallant had finished the portion of the building that exists today when the call of "Gold" took him and his family to the Sierra foothills.
 He never finished his Monterey home.
 Since that time, this historic building has been home to the head of Monterey’s first whale hunting operation, Captain John Davenport, and later, a Spanish restaurant run by the beloved Monterey matriarch “Mama” Garcia.
 Located in the main room are displays of Monterey history.
 The kitchen has been restored as it looked when the building was used as Mama Garcia's restaurant.

 Old Whaling Station

 The old adobe was built in 1847 by David Wight as a home for his wife and daughter.
 The residence was based on Wight's ancestral home in Ayton, Scotland.
 Later, in 1855, the Old Monterey Whaling Company began shore-whaling operations and used the adobe as a headquarters and employee residence.
 The front walkway is made entirely of whale vertebrae.
 The building was operated as an Inn for several decades in the early 1900s.
-Today the property is operated by the Junior League of Monterey County.

 Joseph Boston Store

 This two-story adobe and chalk rock building was constructed for prominent Monterey businessman Thomas Larkin around 1845.
 Larkin rented the structure to different individuals including Joseph Boston, who opened a general merchandise store in the site at the start of the California Gold Rush.
 Miners passing through Monterey would come to the building to purchase goods and store their gold in the town’s only safe, which still resides in the structure.
 The storage of gold inside caused the Boston Store to have the nickname “Casa del Oro,” which means “house of gold” in Spanish.